 The signs and symptoms of influenza usually develop suddenly and are similar to those of COVID-19.
-Common signs and symptoms of influenza are fever, cough, sore throat, runny/stuffy nose, body aches, headaches, and fatigue.

-This test is to be performed only using nasopharyngeal and anterior nasal swab specimens collected from individuals suspected of respiratory viral infection consistent with COVID-19 by their healthcare provider.
+This test is to be performed only using anterior nasal swab specimens self-collected by individuals (18 years of age or older) suspected of respiratory viral infection consistent with COVID-19 by a healthcare provider.